IOOPM-UU/Qoders/proj/code_quality_report.md

 In the development of our project a key point we focused on was writing high quality code with focus on readability, maintainability, correctness, and testability.
 This report aims to dive deeper into these aspects and explain how it affected the project as a whole.

 ## Code Quality Criteria
-With the standrad for high quality code set by achievment Y65 these are the criteria we have followed:
+With the standard for high quality code set by achievment Y65 these are the criteria we have followed:
 1. **Readability:**
-   - We followed the **GNU coding standard** throughout the project to ensure consistensy and readabilty.
+   - We followed the **GNU coding standard** throughout the project to ensure consistency and readabilty.
-   - **Clear variable and function names** have been chosen to enhance reability.
+   - **Clear variable and function names** have been chosen to enhance readability.
    - **Code comments** were also utilized to explain more complex sections of the code.

 2. **Maintainability:**
    - We structured the code in a modular manner to simplify understanding of the code as well as modifying and maintaining the code.
-   - We used clear seperation between functions to make the code easier to understand and not only to enhance maintainability but also to simplify our work process during the project implementation.
+   - We used clear separation between functions to make the code easier to understand and not only to enhance maintainability but also to simplify our work process during the project implementation.
    - The code is also thoroughly reviewed and well-documentated.

 3. **Correctness:**